Shoe Review: Viking Anaconda Boa II GTX

 This shoe should be more than adequate for mountaineers, hikers, trekkers, trail walkers or peak-baggers.

 I would not discount this shoe for runners as it can be used for occasional trail runs, as a recovery or cross training shoe to run on non-technical trails.
-But then, i would not recommend this shoe for serious trail runners or for those wanting to race on trail races.
+But then, i would not recommend this shoe for serious trail runners or for those wanting to race on trails.

 I’ll still give the Anaconda plenty of credit.
 While most trail shoes are geared to for running and having this ‘trail look’, Viking builds trail shoes for function.